Tiendil/feeds.fun/README.md

 - mark news as read when clicking on header in body
 - remove input-marker?
 - news: right column does not placed at the right border of the window
+- normal font size of tags in side panel?

 # Feeds Fun